microsoft/vscode-edge-devtools/CONTRIBUTING.md

 ## Development setup
 * Clone this repo
 * Run `npm install` in '/vscode-edge-devtools'
-* Download a copy of the Edge chromium build from [https://thirdpartysource.microsoft.com](https://thirdpartysource.microsoft.com)
+* Download a copy of the Microsoft Edge (Chromium) build from [https://thirdpartysource.microsoft.com](https://thirdpartysource.microsoft.com)
 * Extract the zip and follow the instructions located at `src/docs/edge_build_instructions.md`
 * Set the `EDGE_CHROMIUM_PATH` environment variable to the same value you used for `EDGE_ROOT`
 * Set the `EDGE_CHROMIUM_OUT_DIR` environment variable to your output folder (which is `Release` by default)